xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Index.rst

     Example::

-        email = <email>
+        email = <mail>

-    This will set the field email of the TYPO3 user to the value of the attributes email of the user fetch from the LDAP server.
+    This will set the field email of the TYPO3 user to the value of the attributes mail of the user fetch from the LDAP server.

   - a custom marker: custom markers are markers create by the extension to assign specific type of values.
 There are